Brienne of Tarth

 – thoughts of Cersei Lannister

-There is widespread speculation that Brienne descends from Ser Duncan the Tall.
+There is speculation that Brienne descends from Ser Duncan the Tall.
 A shield bearing his personal arms was in the armory at Evenfall Hall, and Brienne later uses these arms when she is traveling in the Riverlands.
 Though George R. R. Martin confirmed that a descendant of Dunk appears in the books he did not give a name.

 References and Notes